trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 * br = Baggage/Package Removal
 * When entering filter strings, formatting and order are not important.
 Extraneous characters are ignored.
 Commas improve readability here but aren't needed.

 5. Enter the filter to be applied when running the On/Off commands.
 If no filter is specified, "all available motion detection features" will be enabled or disabled when these commands are run.
 Leave blank for starters.
-Note: Alarm Input Handling is not included by default when enabling/disabling "all available" since it is not a motion detection feature.
-See Driver Operation notes below for more information.
+Note: Alarm Input Handling is not included by default when enabling/disabling "all available" since it is not a motion detection feature and serves a different purpose.

 ![OnOffFilter](zDriverPref2.png)

 7. Enter the filter to exclude features you don't use and those your camera does not have.
 For example, if you don't use the Face Detection feature, include "f" in this filter to prevent the driver from changing its state when switching "all available".
-If you leave this filter blank and save preferences, the driver will attemp to get status for all of these features from your camera.
-If the feature was "not found", a benign error will be logged and the feature state will be set to "NA", same as entering the filter here does, without the lookup.
+If you leave this filter blank and Save Preferences, the driver will attempt to get status for all of its supported features from your camera.
+If the URL Path to the feature on your camera was "not found", a benign error will be logged and the feature state will be set to "NA", same as entering the filter here does, without the lookup and HTTP GET error.

 ![ExcludeFilter](zDriverPref3.png)

 7. Click Save.

-Whenever you Save Preferences, the driver will validate your camera by performing these tests:
+Every time you Save Preferences, the driver will validate your camera by performing these tests:
 1. Ping the ip address to see if it is online.
 2. If online, send a GET request to **http://ipaddress:port/ISAPI/System/deviceInfo** using the Credentials you entered.
 (Tip: This is something you can do yourself in a browser window.
 The browser will prompt you for your credentials.
 You can do the same with all of the GET PATHS you see in the log.)
 3. If ok, compare the camera name on the camera with the name you entered.